m89p067/Scorecard/examples/README.md

 The folder contains a CSV file that could be used to generate an analysis sequence for exploring and demonstrating Scorecard library functions.

-The dataset was created artificially, and it is not constituted by computations on biological samples: each column contains fake Fold Change and p-values representing ten bacteria cultured in the laboratory and exposed to a certain experimental condition (versus a control or baseline).
-The ten bacteria cultures could be compared to each other.
-Gene IDs are alphanumeric codes built by randomly mixing numbers and letters.
+The dataset was generated synthetically and does not derive from analyses of biological specimens.
+Each column features fabricated Fold Change and p-values that correspond to ten hypothetical bacterial strains cultivated in a laboratory setting and subjected to a specific experimental condition in comparison to a control or baseline.
+These ten bacterial cultures can be evaluated against one another.
+Gene IDs are alphanumeric identifiers created by randomly combining letters and numbers.

 The dataset could be interpreted as post-processed RNA-seq data from bacteria cultured on Petri dishes: